There are strict rules for importing from third countries sauces which contain products of animal origin. and these cover sauces that contain any:

 Imports of feed and food from Japan

-As of 27 March 2011 imports of all feed and food originating in or consigned from Japan to the EU are subject to special conditions.
+As of 27 March 2011 imports of all feed and food originating in or consigned from Japan to GB are subject to special conditions.
 This is following the accident at the Fukushima Daiichi nuclear power plant in Japan in March 2011.
-This will mean that consignments of feed and food can only enter the UK through specific ports and airports where official controls will be carried out.
+This will mean that consignments of feed and food can only enter GB through specific ports and airports where official controls will be carried out.
 More information can be found on our website on imports and exports.